bouletmarc/HondaReflashTool/README.md

 This is a Work In Progress Honda/Acura Reflash Tool under CanBUS Interface.

-The Honda communauty is far behind on the other manufacturers when come to Reflash and Tuning capabilities for vehicules working under CanBUS.
-Reflash tools that are guenine and works are getting very costly and the vehicules to work with the tools are getting older everydays which is not resonable.
+The Honda communauty is far behind than the other manufacturers when come to Reflash and Tuning capabilities for vehicules working under CanBUS.
+Reflash tools that are guenine and works are getting very costly and the vehicules to work with the tools in questions are getting older everydays which is not resonable.

 I hope this tool will help others developers to pick up on the developement just like me and make reflash capability for Honda/Acura a lot easier for all of us.